ivantohelpyou/tdd-demo/META_PROMPT_GENERATOR.md

-# TDD in the AI Era: Meta-Prompt Generator v2.0
+# TDD in the AI Era: Spawn-Experiments System v2.0

 **Purpose**: Generate four distinct prompting strategies to compare different software development approaches.
-Use this artifact to generate prompts for separate remote agents working in parallel repositories.
+Use this system to spawn experiments with prompts for separate remote agents working in parallel repositories.

+**Quick Start**: Say "spawn-experiments" to generate prompts for a new methodology comparison study.

+**Standard Approach**: Use parallel launch with Task tool for simultaneous execution of all four methods, followed by comprehensive experiment report generation.

 **Version 2.0 Changes**: Updated terminology to avoid biasing AI agents with quality expectations.
 Uses neutral, professional language throughout.

 **Important**: This framework tests the hypothesis that more sophisticated methodologies produce better results, but we must remain unbiased and open to results that may challenge this assumption.
 Future AI models may incorporate advanced practices into simpler approaches, or simpler methods may prove more effective in certain contexts.

-## Instructions for Prompt Generation
+## Instructions for Spawning Experiments

 Generate four complete prompt sets for building a **[APPLICATION_TYPE]** using **[TECH_STACK]**.

+**Usage**: When someone says "spawn-experiments", ask for APPLICATION_TYPE and TECH_STACK, then generate all four prompts below.

 ### IMPORTANT: Timing Measurement Requirements